StevenBlack/vocab/vocabulary.md

 ### miscegenation
 Marriage or cohabitation of people from different races; the mixture of races by interbreeding.
-Amazingly enough, this was illegal in Virginia until the mid- 1960s.

 ### miscreant
 Depraved or villainously wicked.
-The word can be used as a noun to describe a person who commits a not-so-serious crime.
-Fences are posted to keep miscreants out of parks; paints have been developed to discourage miscreants from drawing graffiti on buses and trains.

 ### misogamy